Rojaun-Dev/Sparrow-new/client/AUTH0-README.md

 ## Environment Variables

-Ensure you have the following environment variables in your `.env.local` file:
+Ensure you have the following environment variables in your `.env.local` file in the project root directory (not in the client directory):

 ```
 # Auth0 configuration